Broforce

-Broforce is a side-scrolling run-and-gun platform video game developed by Free Lives and published by Devolver Digital.
-The game has the player as one of several "bros", based on popular culture action movie icons (for example, John Rambo and Ellen Ripley - "bro" treated as a gender neutral term), rescuing other "bros" through highly-destructible environments.
+Broforce is a 2015 side-scrolling run and gun game developed by Free Lives and published by Devolver Digital.
+The game has the player as one of several "bros", based on popular culture action movie icons (for example, John Rambo and Ellen Ripley – "bro" treated as a gender neutral term), rescuing other "bros" through highly destructible environments.

 Development began in April 2012 as a game jam entry and continued with developer and popular support, existing as an Early Access game.
 The game was released on 15 October 2015 for Microsoft Windows and OS X, and a Linux port followed two days later.
 A PlayStation 4 version was released on 1 March 2016 and a Nintendo Switch port was released on 6 September 2018.
+It was later released for Xbox One on 8 August 2023.

 Gameplay

 The player-character is a bro, a hypermasculine action hero-style commando, who fights terrorists and rescues his bro teammates and prisoners of war from captivity.
 The game's destructible environments wear away with the player's gunfire.
 The levels end when the player defeats a devil boss, hoists an American flag, and leaves via helicopter while the scenery explodes.

 The Broforce includes dozens of characters, and the player earns more as they rescue a certain number of prisoners of war.
 These Broforce characters, under direction of "Nelson Brodela", are parodies of mostly fictional action heroes, including John Rambo, Die Hard's John McClane, Chuck Norris, Mr. T, Alien's Ellen Ripley, and Terminator's T-800; they are often named by adding the word "bro" to the original name in some manner (e.g., Rambro, the Brominator).
 The player does not have control on which Broforce character they will start the level with, and each time that character dies or a prisoner of war is rescued, they will be switched to a different Broforce character.
 Each character has unique attacks and moves based on the fictional hero; for example, Ripley's character has a flamethrower special ability, while the Indiana Jones-based character primarily uses a whip.